|Best overall||Panasonic Home Chef 4-in-1 Microwave||SEE IT||

 Convection microwaves often mimic the style and portability of countertop microwaves.
 Still, they use a different method to heat food, though you can find convection techniques in over-the-range and built-in as well.
 There are no electromagnetic waves when it comes to convection models.
 Instead, this appliance uses a high heat temperature and an internal fan to circulate air.
 That means you can cook food in various ways similar to roasting, crisping, and baking.
 Convection microwaves can be pretty pricey, but the overall effect and preservation of flavor profiles on your favorite foods make the splurge worth it.

-Best convection microwave: Toshiba Countertop Microwave
+Runner-up: Toshiba Countertop Microwave

 Though certainly non-traditional, we love the convection models, specifically this convection microwave from Toshiba.
 It combines microwave and convection cooking with auto-bake and auto-roast menus and a full roster of pre-programmed sensor settings.
 With a power output of 1,000 watts, ten power settings, and additional features like warm-hold, buzzer silencing, and a child safety lock, this microwave is ready to help you whip up amazing meals.
-Runner-ups include the Bosch HMD8451UC built-in microwave and the Whirlpool WMH53521H over-the-range microwave.

 How big (or small) do you need the microwave to be?